 Attachment A is also the specific review of Runway 5 within Reynolds Park MURP lands to identify the height at which a structure would be considered a hazard if the Reynolds Airpark were a public use airport.
 The labeled contours indicated on Attachment A are the elevation (height) relative to ground level at the end of Runway 5.
 Attachment A identifies that the minimum height of a structure located immediately adjacent to the westerly boundary of the Reynolds Park MURP lands that would be considered an obstruction to Runway 5 is 120 feet.
-Structures on the Subject Property could be located an additional 20 feet west of the westerly boundary of the Reynolds Park MURP lands.
+Structures on the Subject Property would be located an additional 500+ feet from the westerly boundary of the Reynolds Park MURP lands; Attachment A identifies the height of structures on the Subject Property that would be considered an obstruction to a public use airport operating in the location of Runway 5; this height is 150-170 feet.

 Attachment B is a tree survey submitted as an exhibit in DOAH CASE NO.: 22-1985GM.
 The tree survey identifies that the height of trees within the 2600+ feet from the end of Runway 5 to the westerly boundary of the Reynolds Park MURP lands are in excess of 90 feet above grade.
-The tree survey identifies an existing tree located on the northerly property line of the Subject Property with a height of 73+ feet, representing a 6+ story building.
+This area is north of the Subject Property.
+The tree survey identifies an existing tree located on private property to the east of the intersection of CR 209S and US 17 (northern most point of the Subject Property) and approximately 500 feet closer to the end of Runway 5 than the Subject Property with a height of 73+ feet, representing a 6+ story building.